 Are you a student interested in exploring what you can do in a career beyond your major?

-NU VIEW (Virtual Integrated Experiential Workshop) lets students build their resume and skills before even starting their co-op experience by working closely with an employer sponsor on a real-world project for their company.
+NU VIEW (Virtual Integrated Experiential Workshop) lets students build their resume and skills before even starting their co-op experience by working closely with a project sponsor on a real-world project for their company.
 When students complete this 4-week program, they receive a digital badge that allows them to showcase their knowledge of the course topic and market themselves for future opportunities.
 NU VIEW is a great way to familiarize yourself with Northeastern’s experiential learning approach, the foundation of our educational philosophy.
 NU VIEW is a free and non-credit course.

 The course runs for 4 weeks, requiring a 15-20 hour commitment.
 Below is a breakdown of the course schedule: